Sugarland Mountain Trail (upper)

 From Cherokee, drive 20 miles north to reach Clingmans Dome Road.

 As mentioned above, take the short access trail across the road to reach the Appalachian Trail.
 Upon reaching the AT, turn left.
-Less than one-third of a mile later you'll reach the Sugarland Mountain Trail junction.
-In a short distance, roughly 0.6 miles from the road, hikers will pass the Mt.
+Less than one-third of a mile later you'll arrive at the Sugarland Mountain Trail junction.
+Hikers should turn right here.
+In a short distance, roughly six-tenths of a mile from the road, hikers will pass the Mt.
 Collins backcountry shelter.
-The shelter and the nearby mountain are named after Robert Collins, an Oconaluftee resident who guided Arnold Guyot across the crest of the Smokies in the late 1850s.
+Both the shelter and the nearby mountain are named after Robert Collins, an Oconaluftee resident who guided Arnold Guyot across the crest of the Smokies in the late 1850s.

-During the first mile or so, the path leads through a lush-green, spruce-fir forest, while traversing over a fairly rocky trail bed.
-During our hike in early May we saw a fair amount of spring beauty, trout-lily and Wake Robin along this section of the trail.
+During the first mile or so the path travels through a lush-green, spruce-fir forest, while traversing over a fairly rocky trail bed.
+During our early May hike we saw a fair amount of spring beauty, trout-lily and Wake Robin along this section of the trail.

 At just over a mile the trail begins to climb again.
 You'll start to notice the ridge narrowing as you continue to gain altitude.
 From this point forward intermittent breaks in the foliage will provide you with partial views of the surrounding mountains on either side of the trail.

-Just beyond this point, as the trail begins to descend again, we ran into a thick carpet of spring beauty.
-We also saw several sweet white trilliums in full bloom as well.
+Just beyond this point, as the trail begins to descend again, we ran into a thick carpet of spring beauties.
+We also saw several sweet white trilliums in this area as well.

 At roughly 3.5 miles there will be a slight rise in the trail, at which point the trail makes a sharp left-hand turn.
 It's at this point that Gatlinburg comes into view.
 You'll also hear the faint din of traffic on Newfound Gap Road below you.
 Of course the trail continues all the way down to Fighting Creek Gap on Little River Road, but this small vantage point marks the end of this particular hike.

-Before turning around, stand facing Gatlinburg for a second.
+Before turning around, stand facing Gatlinburg for a moment.
 If Gatlinburg is at the 12:00 position, turn your head towards the 2:00 position.
-If you're taller than the average person, or if you're hiking in the winter or early spring, look slightly down and you might be able to see Chimney Tops.
-You may even be able to see or hear hikers near the summit of this popular destination across the valley.
+If you're taller than the average person, or if you're hiking during the winter or early spring time period, look slightly down and you might be able to see Chimney Tops across the valley.
+You may even be able to see or hear hikers near the summit of this popular destination.

 Although there isn't a big payoff in terms of panoramic views, the reward of this hike is in the serenity of the forest and the solitude you're likely to find.
 Although we hiked this trail on a Sunday afternoon, we didn't see a single soul the entire time we were out on the trail.